-- 3.5.
-Delivering local service improvement, learning from LeDeR reviews about good quality care and areas requiring improvement. - 3.6.
-Driving local service improvements based on themes emerging from LeDeR reviews at a regional and national level. - 3.7.
-Influencing national service improvements via actions that respond to themes commonly arising from analysis of LeDeR reviews. - 3.8.
+- Delivering local service improvement, learning from LeDeR reviews about good quality care and areas requiring improvement. - Driving local service improvements based on themes emerging from LeDeR reviews at a regional and national level. - Influencing national service improvements via actions that respond to themes commonly arising from analysis of LeDeR reviews. - 2.4.
 A LeDeR review is not a mortality review.
 It does not restrict itself to the last episode of care before the person's death.
 Instead, it looks at key episodes of health and social care the person received that may have been relevant to their overall health outcomes.
 LeDeR reviews take account of any mortality review that may have taken place following a person's death.
-LeDeR reviews are not investigations or part of a complaints process, and any serious concerns about the quality of care provided should be raised with the provider of that service directly or with the Care Quality Commission (CQC) via their online system. - 3.9.
-Key implications and changes within the national policy: - - 3.9.1.
-The LeDeR reviews will now include people (aged 18+) with an autism diagnosis (by without a learning disability) from January 2022. - 3.9.2.
-The name will change to Learning From Lives And Deaths People With A Learning Disability and autistic people, however the Acronym will remain as LeDeR. - 3.9.3.
-A new streamlined review process and IT system (which will need to be implemented by local systems in line with the changes to the web-based platform went live on 1 June 2021). - 3.9.4.
-All reviewers must be employed on an NHS or Local Authority contract from 1st June 2021 and have access to appropriately encrypted ICT.
+LeDeR reviews are not investigations or part of a complaints process, and any serious concerns about the quality of care provided should be raised with the provider of that service directly or with the Care Quality Commission (CQC) via their online system. - 2.5.
+Key implications and changes within the national policy: - - 2.5.1.
+The LeDeR reviews will now include people (aged 18+) with an autism diagnosis (by without a learning disability) from January 2022. - 2.5.2.
+The name will change to Learning From Lives And Deaths People With A Learning Disability and autistic people, however the Acronym will remain as LeDeR. - 2.5.3.
+A new streamlined review process and IT system (which will need to be implemented by local systems in line with the changes to the web-based platform went live on 1 June 2021). - 2.5.4.
+All reviewers must be employed on an NHS or Local Authority contract from 1st

+June 2021 and have access to appropriately encrypted ICT.
 Gloucestershire now has two band 7 senior reviewers and two band 6 reviewers employed on a bank contract who are independent.
-They have all been supplied with ICB IT equipment to ensure appropriate information governance standards are met.
-Clinical Supervision for these roles will be undertaken by the Quality Assurance Panel. - 3.9.5.
-The governance for the programme will remain with the LeDeR Steering group (Figure 2).
-However, the review of individual cases will be delegated to the Quality Assurance panel and taking learnin into action will form part of a new group. - 3.9.6.
-Changing how reviewers are trained by implementing a training and competency framework.
-This means they will be required to undertake regular CPD activity on top of their review work and the ICB will need to pay for this activity. - 3.9.7.
-The Integrated Care System will take over responsibility from Clinical Commissioning Groups for making sure LeDeR Reviews are completed, and governance will need to reflect this.
-An update to this policy will be required when new ICS governance structures are known. - 3.9.8.
-By 1 April 2022 all changes within this policy must be implemented by the Integrated Care System. - 3.10.
-Each local area has a designated 'Local Area Contact'.
-Within Gloucestershire the Local Area Contact is employed by Gloucestershire County Council as part of its Joint Commissioning function.
-The role of the Local Area Contact is detailed within section 4.
+They have all been supplied with CCG IT equipment to ensure appropriate information governance standards are met.